Scotland’s Secret Bunker – RAF Troywood – Fife

 Using the audio guide, you can explore the bunker, and I recommend paying the £3 extra.

 Explore the radar and communications rooms, the bunk-bed dormitories, and learn about what would have been involved had Britain been attacked by a nuclear missile.
-And even say 'hi' to the bunker cat.
-(I'm not kidding.
-There are 2 apparently.

-Backpacking Scotland's Secret Bunker
+Planning room at Scotland's Secret Bunker

-Backpacking Scotland's Secret Bunker
+Cafeteria at Scotland's Secret Bunker

 Planning your trip to Scotland’s Secret Bunker

-How to get to Scotland's Secret Bunker:
+How to get to Scotland’s Secret Bunker

 The StageCoach X60 passes 2.6km from the bunker on its way from St Andrews to Edinburgh.